-How Tooit built the new web platform for Universidad de San Andrés, adapting its content to multiple mobile devices.
+How Tooit built the new university CMS platform for Universidad de San Andrés, adapting its content to multiple mobile devices.

-Universidad de San Andrés (UdeSA) is an educational institution aimed at training a new generation of professionals committed to lead change in different spheres: the private sector, government administration, NGOs, and the academic field.
+We worked with Universidad de San Andrés (UdeSA) to build their university CMS.
+UdeSA is an educational institution aimed at training a new generation of professionals committed to lead change in different spheres: the private sector, government administration, NGOs, and the academic field.
 It was created on September 1st, 1988 by the nonprofit organization “Asociación Civil Educativa Escocesa San Andrés” and began operating as a private University on August 23, 1990.
 UdeSA is widely recognized, both locally and internationally, as an educational model providing unique programs in Argentina.

-Among the different aspects that drove UdeSA to develop their own Content Management System (CMS) platform the following may be stated: The increasing use of mobile devices by students and professors which require an immediate update on mobile technology.
+Among the different aspects that drove University UdeSA to develop their own University Content Management System (University CMS) platform the following may be stated: The increasing use of mobile devices by students and professors which require an immediate update on mobile technology.
 The creation of digital content by multiple teams, which require the use of organic collaboration tools, as well as the possibility of controlling quality through an approval process.
 Tooit created an array of functions which help manage editorial content, for example:

 - An automated publishing calendar